contentful/experience-builder/README.md

 ## Dynamic website

-You can this as a reference example or even paste this into `App.js` of the create-react-app generated app.
+You can use this as a reference example or even paste this into `App.js` of the create-react-app generated app.

 ```tsx
 // Remember to add dependency on 'contentful' package